 Thus, Objectivism rejects the idea that reality is ultimately determined by personal opinion or social convention or “divine decree.”
 An individual’s ideas or beliefs do not make reality what it is, nor can they directly change anything about it; they either correspond to the facts of reality, or they do not.
-A person might think that the Sun revolves around the Earth (as some people do); that does not make it so.
+A person might think that the sun revolves around the earth (as some people do); that does not make it so.

 Likewise, the accepted ideas or norms of a society or culture have no effect on the nature of reality; they either comport with the facts of reality, or they do not.
-Some cultures maintain that the Earth is flat, that slavery is good, and that women are mentally inferior to men.
+Some cultures maintain that the earth is flat, that slavery is good, and that women are mentally inferior to men.
 Such beliefs do not alter the nature of what is; they contradict it; they are false.

-As to the alleged existence of a “supernatural” being who creates and controls reality, there is no evidence or rational argument in support of such a thing.
+As to the alleged existence of a “supernatural” being who creates and controls reality, no evidence or rational argument supports such a thing.
 Things in nature can be evidence only for the existence of things in nature (as, for instance, the fossil record is evidence for evolution); they cannot be evidence for the existence of things “outside of nature” or “above nature” or “beyond nature.”
-Nature is all there is; it is the sum of what exists; something “outside of nature” would be “outside of existence”—that is: non-existent.
+Nature is all there is; it is the sum of what exists; something “outside of nature” would be “outside of existence”—that is: nonexistent.
 Nature is not evidence for the existence of “super-nature.”
 There is no evidence for the existence of a “supernatural” being; there are only books, traditions, and people that say he exists.
 Evidence-free assertions, appeals to tradition, and appeals to authority are not rational arguments; they are textbook logical fallacies.

-Neither individual beliefs nor widespread agreement nor a “supernatural” being’s will has any effect on the actual nature of the world.
+Neither individual beliefs nor widespread agreement nor a “supernatural” being’s will has any effect on the nature of the world.
 Reality is not created or controlled by consciousness.
 Reality just is.
 Existence just exists—and everything in it is something specific; everything is what it is and can act only in accordance with its identity.
 A rose is a rose; it can bloom; it cannot speak.
 A dictatorship is a dictatorship; it destroys life; it cannot promote life.
 Faith is faith (i.e., the acceptance of ideas in the absence of evidence); it leads to baseless beliefs; it cannot provide knowledge.

 The practical significance of this point is that if people want to achieve their goals—such as gaining knowledge, amassing wealth, achieving happiness, establishing and maintaining liberty—they must recognize and embrace the nature of reality.
 Reality does not bend to our desires; we must conform to its laws.
 If we want knowledge, we must observe reality and think; if we want wealth, we must produce it; if we want to enjoy life, we must think, plan, and act accordingly; if we want liberty, we must identify and enact its cause.
 We cannot achieve such goals by wishing, voting, or praying.